particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Enterprise Wi-Fi 2024-01-31

+Clarify that enterprise Wi-Fi is not supported on the P2/Photon 2.

 ### Connection management 2024-01-30

 [Automatic connection management](/reference/device-os/connection-management/) documentation is now available.
 The feature